FloydATC/rlox/README.md

             they are all just variations of the same idea.

             2.3.5.1.
 While loops

+                while_stmt → "while" "not"? "(" expression ")" statement ;

                 Similar to an 'if'-statement, a 'while'-loop differs in that the 'then' block is executed again and again for as long as the conditional expression remains true.

                 while (name == "Joshua") {
                     print "Shall we play a game?";
                 }

                 Because there is nothing to change the contents of 'name', the loop would keep printing the same line over and over until the script is stopped, but let's say we had some function that returns names from some outside source?

                 var name;
                 while (name = get_next()) {
                     print "Shall we play a game?";
                 }

                 Now, for as long as the function returns a name, the loop will keep running but as soon as our imaginary function 'get_next' returns something considered to be 'false', such as an empty string, the number 0, a boolean 'false' or 'null', the loop ends.

                 In the previous example, a variable named 'name' was declared immediately before the 'while' loop.
 This may sometimes be what you want, perhaps you need that variable in the code that follows after the 'while'-loop?
 Other times, you may want to use a variable that only exists within the loop -- we call this a "locally scoped" variable:

                 while (var name = get_next()) {
                     print "Shall we play a game?";
                 }

                 Here, that's exactly what happens.
 The variable 'name' will now only exist within the loop.

                 As with 'if'-statements, parenthesis are required around the conditional expression, and the curly braces are not strictly needed if there is only one statement:

                 while (name = get_next()) print "Shall we play a game?";

                 Unlike 'if'-statements however, 'while'-statements do not accept an 'else' block.

                 // 'true' will always be 'true' so this is an infinite loop while (true) print "Waiting for the universe to go cold";

             2.3.5.2.
-For loops (C-style)
+For loops

+                for_stmt → "for" for_c_style | for_iter_style ;

+                2.3.5.2.1 C-Style 'for'-loops

+                    for_c_style → "("
+                                  ( var_decl | expr_stmt | ";" )
+                                  expression? ";"
+                                  expression?
+                                  ")" statement ;

                     Be warned, the following is pretty dense so unless you're already familiar with C-style loops, you may want to re-read this section a few times and perhaps come back to it later for reference.
                     Once you've cracked them, C-style loops are incredibly powerful and not really that different from actual code using 'while'-loops.

                     Ahem.
-The exact grammar is:
+Let's rewrite the above grammar to something a little simpler, at the expense of some precision:

                     for (INITIALIZER; CONDITIONAL; INCREMENT) STATEMENT;

                     Let's break it down:

                     Step 1: The INITIALIZER is a statement or block that, if present, runs exactly one time, before entering the loop.
                     Step 2: The CONDITIONAL is an expression which, if present, will terminate the loop if 'false'.
                     Step 3: The STATEMENT will then run once if the CONDITIONAL was 'true'.
                     Step 4: The INCREMENT statement or block, if present, will then run once.
                     Step 5: Loop back to step 2.

                     There are quite a few nuances here, so let's look at a minimal loop to see how it behaves (and why):

                     for (;;) print "Waiting for the universe to go cold";

                     Step 1: There is no INITIALIZER.
                     Step 2: There is no CONDITIONAL, so the loop does not terminate.
                     Step 3: Print "Waiting for the universe to go cold" Step 4: There is no INCREMENT.
                     Step 5: Loop back to step 2.

                     See?
 That was just a slightly more complicated infinite loop!
 (But we saved 4 characters, yay!)

                     Let's do an example you're more likely to encounter in the real world:

                     for (var i=0; i<5; i=i+1) print i;

                     Step 1: var i=0; // Declare a variable 'i' and assign the number 0, initializing it.
                     Step 2: Compare 'i' to see if the number is smaller than 5.
 If not, terminate the loop.
                     Step 3: Print the number in the variable 'i'.
                     Step 4: i=i+1; // Increment the number in the variable 'i'.
                     Step 5: Loop back to step 2.

                     The result?
 The code would print the numbers 0, 1, 2, 3, 4 before terminating the loop.

                     When you break it down, they're not really that hard but they do come with the risk of not just infinite loops but also an entire class of software bugs commonly referred to as "off-by-one errors".

                     Which is why modern programming languages often come with a third type of loops.

-        2.3.5.3.
-For..In loops (Iterator style)
+            2.3.5.2.2.
+Iterator style 'for'-loops

+                for_iter_style → ( var_decl | expr_stmt )
+                                 "in" ( expr_list | expression )
+                                 statement ;

                 Iterator style loops are different from 'while'-loops and C-style loops in that they are controlled by some type of input data that they are said to "iterate over".

                 RLOX can iterate over three different types of data: Arrays, lists and object instances.

                 var array = [123, 456, 789]; // Variable 'array' with three numbers in it
                 for var number in array {
                     print number;
                 }

                 Before entering the loop, a variable named 'number' is declared.
 Just like in the 'while'-loop example, this variable will only exist for as long as the loop executes.
                 The loop then takes each of the numbers in the array, assigns it to 'number' and runs the print statement.
 The loop "knows" when to terminate; there's no risk of accidentally looping forever or terminating the loop before all numbers have been printed.

                 We could write the same code using a list:

                 for var number in (123, 456, 789) {
                     print number;
                 }

                 The only difference here is that the numbers are listed directly in the code as opposed to an array variable (which could have gotten the numbers from anywhere).

                 Finally, iterating over an object instance requires that the object has a method named 'next', which takes exactly one argument: The previous value that was returned by next(), or 'null'.
                 The loop terminates when next() returns 'null'.

                 let foo = Bar(); // Bar must implement 'next' or this won't work. for var item in foo {
                     print item;
                 }

                 Notice that we don't actually mention next() anywhere.
 That's because all the stuff related to passing the previous value and checking for 'null' happens behind the scenes; all you have to worry about is make sure Bar implements that method and each value will get assigned to the variable named 'item' and then the loop body executes.

     2.4.
 Expressions

-        todo
+        expression → assignment ;

+        Expressions produce values.
+Values can be simple human things like numbers or text strings, literal things like 'null', 'true' or 'false', but also things like functions, classes and object instances.
+RLOX also lets you use arrays, which are like lists that can be manipulated and contain even more values.

+        Expressions can also be things like math formulae; 2+2 is an expression that produces the number 4.

+        If you remember your math, you'll recall that 2*2+4 and 4+2*2 should both produce the number 8 because of "precedence rules"; the multiplication sign '*' is said to have a higher precedence than the addition sign '+' and should therefore be performed first.
+If we wanted the above to produce the number 12, we would have to put 2*(2+4) and (4+2)*2 respectively.